phone-outgoing (1)

 Call on 01424 863 456

-Autumn Budget 2024: HMRC will change the tax treatment of double cab pickup trucks from commercial vehicles to company cars
+Autumn Budget 2024: HMRC is changing the tax treatment of double cab pickup trucks from commercial vehicles to company cars

 Following the Autumn Budget 2024, the UK government unveiled substantial double cab pickup tax changes.
 These popular vehicles, previously classified as commercial vans, will be treated as company cars for tax purposes from April 2025.